yuchenyan0107/SCFT_DNA/README.md

 The SCFT translates pairwise interactions between polymer segments into a chemical potential field and its conjugated polymer probability-density distribution (Figure 2a).
 In our model, the chromatin (2M bp) is represented as a Gaussian chain, and the field is calculated from the Flory-Huggins mixing of the polymer segment types obtained from the part I.
 From the SCFT solution, we computed the polymer density and sampled a representative single-chain conformation by following the positions of maximum polymer contour density (Figure 2c, d).
-The contact map (contour density overlap map) of this conformation shows a high similarity to the experimental median-distance map (Figure 2b)
+The contact map (contour density overlap map) of this conformation shows a high similarity to the experimental median-distance map (Figure 2b).

 ![result_combined](docs/figures/SCFT_results_combined.jpg)
-*Figure 2: a) Schematic representation of SCFT framework.
+*Figure 2: a) Schematic representation of the SCFT framework.
-b) Comparison of median-distance map (left) and the contact map calculate from the SCFT result (right).
+b) Comparison of the median-distance map (left) and the contact map calculated from the SCFT result (right).
 c) Polymer density and most-probable single chain conformation (dark line).
 d) One-dimensional slices of the contour probability density.
 The positions of the two slices are indicated in (c).*